cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 present, function tag.

-A straight reference uses the argument as the provisional left-hand side and the rump data item as the right-hand side.
+A straight reference uses the argument as the provisional left-hand side and the rump data item as the provisional right-hand side.
-An inverted reference uses the rump data item as the provisional left-hand side and the argument as the right-hand side.
+An inverted reference uses the rump data item as the provisional left-hand side and the argument as the provisional right-hand side.

 In both cases, the provisional left-hand side is examined.
-If it is a tag ("function tag"), it is "unwrapped": The function tag's tag number is used to indicate the function to be applied, and the tag content is kept as the unwrapped left-hand side.
+If it is a tag ("function tag"), it is "unwrapped": The function tag's tag number is used to indicate the function to be applied, and the tag content (which, again, might need to be recursively unpacked) is kept as the unwrapped left-hand side.
-If the provisional left-hand side is not a tag, it is kept as the unwrapped left-hand side, and the function to be applied is concatenation, as defined below.
+If the provisional left-hand side is not a tag, it is kept as the final left-hand side, and the function to be applied is concatenation, as defined below.

 {:#use-standin}
+The following procedure applies to the data items of both the provisional right-hand side and the unwrapped left-hand side (if applicable), independent of each other:
+If the data item is one of the explicitly allowed stand-in items ({{sec-standin}}), the item that the stand-in item stands for is recursively unpacked.
+If the resulting unpacked data item is again an allowed stand-in item, the previous step is repeated.
-The right-hand side is examined whether it is a stand-in item ({{sec-standin}}), in which case the item that the stand-in item stands for is taken as the unwrapped right-hand-side; if the right-hand side is not a stand-in item, it is taken as is as the unwrapped right-hand side.
+If the data item is neither a stand-in item, nor further unpackable, it is taken as the final right-hand or left-hand side, respectively.

-If a function tag was given, the reference is replaced by the result of applying the indicated unpacking function with the left-hand side as its first argument and the right-hand side as its second.
+If a function tag was given, the reference is replaced by the result of applying the indicated unpacking function with the final left-hand side as its first argument and the final right-hand side as its second.
 The unpacking function is defined by the definition of the tag number supplied.
 If that definition does not define an unpacking function, the result of the unpacking is not valid.

-If no function tag was given, the reference is replaced by the left-hand side "concatenated" with the right-hand side, where concatenation is defined as in {{sec-concatenation}}.
+If no function tag was given, the reference is replaced by the final left-hand side "concatenated" with the final right-hand side, where concatenation is defined as in {{sec-concatenation}}.

 As a contrived (but short) example [^B32], if the argument table is